Self defense: when the problem occurs, it’s too late to understand

-In most self-defense situations, martial arts (both traditional and modern), do not work as we expect and unfortunately, when someone attacks us and / or threatens us it’s too late to understand that:
+In most self-defense situations, 90% of martial arts (both traditional and modern), do not work as we expect and unfortunately, when someone attacks / threatens us it’s too late to understand that:

-- The aggressions are always different – No one attacks as it happens in the collaborative gym-simulations (read Self-defense: why 90% of martial arts does not work); no one will wait passively to be beaten by our preconfigured techniques, people react and their blows are not caresses (read How to use martial arts in a real fight)
+- The aggressions are always different – No one attacks as it happens in the classical collaborative gym-simulations (read Self-defense: why 90% of martial arts does not work); no one will passively wait to be beaten by our preconfigured techniques, people violently react and their blows are not caresses (read How to use martial arts in a real fight)

-- The gym is not the street – Even if we tap on our opponent’s shoulder he does not stop to strangle us (read The 6 types of martial clash); there is no soft mattress on the ground to cushion our falls (read What are breakfalls and how to learn them)
+- The street is not the gym – Fighting on the street we always risk our life; even if we tap on our opponent’s shoulder he does not stop to strangle us (read The 6 types of martial clash) and there is no soft mattress on the ground to cushion our falls (read What are breakfalls and how to learn them)

-- Titles, prizes, and participation to seminars have no value on the street – As Bruce Lee teaches, a belt, even if colored, only serves to hold up the trousers (read When a belt becomes a blindfold)
+- Titles, prizes, and participation to seminars have no value on the street – As Bruce Lee teaches, a belt, of whatever color it is, only serves to hold up the trousers (read When a belt becomes a blindfold); if the mind is not prepared to face the stress level of an unexpected clash and if the body is not tempered by pain and daily fatigue, our hopes are near to zero (read Self-Defense: is it possible to always be ready to fight?)

-- What we think to know and what really we know
+- What we think to know / control and what really we know / control

 - What is really effective and what absolutely not